iyybpatrick/Web_Ads_Server/README.md

 1) The first step is to write crawler(Java code) to crawl real product information from Amazon website, and then saved raw ads data on disk.
-Product information includes : raw query, ads title(defined as ads keywords in this project), ads category, ads price, ads thumbnails, ads price, bid price, ad id(generated continuously)
+Product information includes : raw query, ads title(defined as ads keywords in this project), ads category, ads price, ads thumbnails, ad id(generated continuously).